-Bangalore receives rainfall from both the northeast and the southwest monsoons and the wettest months are September, October and August, in that order.
+Bangalore receives rainfall from the northeast and the southwest monsoons; the wettest months are September, October and August, in that order.
 The summer heat is moderated by fairly frequent thunderstorms, which occasionally cause power outages and local flooding.

 Landmarks and attractions of Bangalore

-Due to the presence of many public parks, such as Lal Bagh and Cubbon Park the city is also known as India Garden City.
+Due to many public parks, such as Lal Bagh and Cubbon Park, the city is also known as India Garden City.
 Biannual flower shows are held at the Lal Bagh Garden during the week of Republic Day (26 January) and Independence Day (15 August).

-Bengaluru Karaga or "Karaga Shaktyotsava" is one of the most important and oldest festivals of Bangalore dedicated to the Hindu Goddess Draupadi.
+Bengaluru Karaga or "Karaga Shaktyotsava" is one of Bangalore's most important and oldest festivals dedicated to the Hindu Goddess Draupadi.
 Other popular festivals in Bangalore are Ugadi, Ram Navami, Eid ul-Fitr, Ganesh Chaturthi, St. Mary's feast, Dasara, Deepawali and Christmas.

-The diversity of cuisine is reflective of the social and economic diversity of Bangalore.
-Bangalore has a wide and varied mix of restaurant types and cuisines and Bangaloreans deem eating out as an intrinsic part of their culture.
-Bangalore is also home to many vegan-friendly restaurants and vegan activism groups, and has been named as India's most vegan-friendly city by PETA India.
+The diversity of cuisine reflects the social and economic diversity of Bangalore.
+Bangalore has a wide and varied mix of restaurant types and cuisines, and Bangaloreans deem eating out an intrinsic part of their culture.
+Bangalore is also home to many vegan-friendly restaurants and activism groups and has been named India's most vegan-friendly city by PETA India.